-The corporate media, academics, political scientists and politicians never discuss the evidence that proves beyond any doubt that the JFK assassination was a conspiracy and that election fraud is systemic.
+The corporate media, academia, political scientists and politicians never discuss the evidence that proves beyond any doubt that the JFK assassination was a conspiracy and that election fraud is systemic.

 I have written two books on Election Fraud: